K-medoids: Alternating optimization

-k-means-style Voronoi iteration tends to produce worse results, and exhibit "erratic behavior".
+k-means-style Voronoi iteration tends to produce worse results, and exhibits "erratic behavior".
 Because it does not allow reassigning points to other clusters while updating means it only explores a smaller search space.
-It can be shown that even in simple cases this heuristic finds inferior solutions the swap based methods can solve.
+It can be shown that even in simple cases this heuristic finds inferior solutions as compared to swap based methods.

 Hierarchical clustering

 Multiple variants of hierarchical clustering with a "medoid linkage" have been proposed.
 The Minimum Sum linkage criterion directly uses the objective of medoids, but the Minimum Sum Increase linkage was shown to produce better results (similar to how Ward linkage uses the increase in squared error).
-Earlier approaches simply used the distance of the cluster medoids of the previous medoids as linkage measure, but which tends to result in worse solutions, as the distance of two medoids does not ensure there exists a good medoid for the combination.
-These approaches have a run time complexity of $O(n^3)$, and when the dendrogram is cut at a particular number of clusters k, the results will typically be worse than the results found by PAM.
+Earlier approaches simply used the distance of the cluster medoids of the previous medoids as linkage measure, but this tends to result in worse solutions, as the distance of two medoids does not ensure there exists a good medoid for the combination.
+These approaches have a runtime complexity of $O(n^3)$, and when the dendrogram is cut at a particular number of clusters k, the results will typically be worse than the results found by PAM.
 Hence these methods are primarily of interest when a hierarchical tree structure is desired.

 Other algorithms

 Other approximate algorithms such as CLARA and CLARANS trade quality for runtime.
 CLARA applies PAM on multiple subsamples, keeping the best result.
-By setting the sample size to $O(\sqrt{N})$, a linear runtime (just as to k-means) can be achieved.
+By setting the sample size to $O(\sqrt{n})$, a linear runtime (just as to k-means) can be achieved.
 CLARANS works on the entire data set, but only explores a subset of the possible swaps of medoids and non-medoids using sampling.
 BanditPAM uses the concept of multi-armed bandits to choose candidate swaps instead of uniform sampling as in CLARANS.

+Visualization of the medoid-based clustering process

+Purpose

+Visualization of medoid-based clustering can be helpful when trying to understand how medoid-based clustering work.
+Studies have shown that people learn better with visual information.
+In medoid-based clustering, the medoid is the center of the cluster.
+This is different from k-means clustering, where the center isn't a real data point, but instead can lie between data points.
+We use the medoid to group “clusters” of data, which is obtained by finding the element with minimal average dissimilarity to all other objects in the cluster.
+Although the visualization example used utilizes k-medoids clustering, the visualization can be applied to k-means clustering as well by swapping out average dissimilarity with the mean of the dataset being used.